 • The model gave a detailed answer instead. 😢

-• Our instruction adherence metric was 0.6667%, meaning we need to tweak our prompt.
+• Our instruction adherence metric was very low, meaning we need to tweak our prompt.

-To understand why our instruction adherence metric was so low we can look at the metric explanation.
-You can find this explanation when hovering over the LLM span in your trace.
+To understand why our instruction adherence metric was so low, we can look at the metric explanation.
+You can find this explanation by clicking the LLM node in the Trace steps on the left, and then mousing over the instruction adherence percent output.

 Metric Explanation